DanielBMarkham/Info-Ops/manuscript/chapter16.md

 To the customer, however, it just looks like we are smokin' hot at knowing what our job is.
 Maybe a little bit on the too-detailed side -- but that's a good thing.

 "Over here is where the grill will be, like we discussed.
-Your grill fits right in here and should no problem feeding up to five people, maybe twice that. (glances at card again).
+Your grill fits right in here and there should no problem feeding up to five people, maybe twice that. (glances at card again).
 Nothing complicated here.
 You know, "Big Bubba" (his pet name for his grill) is going to look great sitting there.
 The dark color will sit mostly behind the rail, looking like a shadow from the treeline.
 I don't think the building inspector will have any problem here."

 Then we walk him through the flow.

 "So you reach into the refrigerated cabinet, to the left beside the grill, grab your burger and dogs and fry 'em up.
 When they're ready, you turn around, walk six feet and put them on the table.
 If a couple of friends want to help you cook, there's plenty of room."

 That's the really detailed way of doing it.
 The laziest way, and what I would probably do, since I am a lazy person, is just stand there and point at the deck going through the behavior list -- but I would use structure terms.
-Remember: you want behavior, you talk about structure (or supplementals)
+Remember: you want behavior, you talk about structure (or supplementals).

 "Over there is where the steps will go (enter and leave).
 The grill goes here.
 (Cookout food).
 Hot tub's there.
-Hammocks right beside it.
-The table is big enough for all of your games, and there's plenty open space, easily enough for you and your friends to stargaze."
+Hammocks are right beside it.
+The table is big enough for all of your games, and there's plenty of open space so your friends can easily stargaze."

 That covers the status of the project in two minutes.
 If he has a question about the structure, pop immediately back over to behavior and supplementals and restate.